Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Radio emission from CSM produced by binary interaction

 Using our mass loss rates from mass transfer during the binary simulation, $\dot{M}_{\rm CSM}$ and including the contribution from stellar winds, the density profile of the CSM is estimated as:

-Here, the covering fraction $f_{\Omega}$ parameterizes the asymmetry of the CSM formed from binary interaction, as this CSM may be expected to form a torus-like structure that covers a fraction $f_{\Omega}$ of the full sphere.
+Here, the covering fraction $f_{\Omega}$ parameterizes the asymmetry of the CSM formed from binary interaction, as this CSM may be expected to form a toroidal structure that covers a fraction $f_{\Omega}$ of the full sphere \citep[][]{pejcha2016,MacLeod2018}\footnote{Simulations show spiral structures in the mid-plane that may translate to inhomogeneities in the density profile, but we assume here that they are minor enough that they do not affect the radio light curves \citep[e.g. Fig. 5 of][]{pejcha2016}. }.
 In order to construct the CSM density profile for each of our binary models, we calculate the mass loss rate $\dot{M}_{\rm CSM}$ and ejection velocity $v_{\rm CSM}$ as a function of time.

-In our picture for the circumbinary CSM formation, the high mass transfer rates of our models may lead to mass loss through the L2 point, potentially by accretion-induced inflation of the companion or via a geometrically thick accretion disk \citep[e.g.,][]{lu2022}.
+In our picture for the circumbinary CSM formation, the high mass transfer rates of our models may lead to mass loss through the L2 point, potentially via a geometrically thick accretion disk \citep[e.g.,][]{lu2022}.
 We therefore expect the velocity of the CSM to be related to the orbital velocity of the NS companion, $v_{\rm orb, c}$.
 Smoothed-particle hydrodynamical simulations of mass loss from the outer Lagrange point indicate that unbound outflows reach mean asymptotic velocities of a fraction of the binary escape velocity, so that the CSM velocity is approximately